TheMuntu/Deploy-GKE-cluster-in-GCP-using-Terraform/README.md

 # Deploying a GKE cluster in GCP using Terraform

-The purpose of this project to simplify infrastructure deployment in GCP using Terraform.
+The purpose of this project is to simplify infrastructure deployment in GCP using Terraform.
 You will find in this repo the necessary to perform the following:
   - Deploy a single GKE cluster with 2 node pools with [Terraform](https://terraform.io)
   - Deploy and expose a containerized app using [gcloud cli](http://cloud.google.com/sdk/docs#install_the_latest_cloud_tools_version_cloudsdk_current_version) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/%C2%A0%C2%A0)